Gman-Superfly/Complexity_from_Constraints/README.md

 - Dynamic Chunking for End-to-End Hierarchical Sequence Modeling (H-Net) — dynamic boundary “gating”, smoothing (soft application) and ratio-style compression targets echo our gating + gate-benefit + complexity patterns.
 Link: https://arxiv.org/html/2507.07955v2
 - EXPO: Stable Reinforcement Learning with Expressive Policies — base policy plus edit-selection mirrors our “provisional + redemption” coupling with explicit benefit vs cost.
 Link: https://arxiv.org/html/2507.07986v2

+### Discrete–continuous optimization bridge
+- We use hazard-based gating (η_gate = 1 − exp(−softplus(k·net))) as a smooth relaxation of discrete open/close decisions.
+During measurement we apply soft blending; for attribution or deployment we can apply a hard threshold (straight‑through–like), yielding a practical route to solve discrete selection with continuous optimization inside the coordinator (no REINFORCE).
+- This pattern mirrors “smoothing/STE” in dynamic chunking architectures (cf. H‑Net) and fits an operator‑splitting/proximal view: the gate is a differentiable control variable, while the final decision can be snapped to a discrete action without changing the inner energy formulation.
+See also “Related evidence (recent work)”.

+### Architecture philosophy: dumb core, intelligent updates & events
+- The coordinator is intentionally simple: a typed, auditable projector that minimizes an explicit energy with gates/couplings.
+It does not “learn”; it enforces constraints.
+- The system’s intelligence lives in the updates and event‑driven coordination: redemption couplings, gating decisions, weight/adaptation policies, amortizers that propose good initial η, homotopy/stability schedules, and explicit event logs/metrics that close the loop.
+- In production, amortizers are first‑class (not optional): they propose fast, task‑aware η₀ and active sets; the coordinator then performs principled projection (prox/ADMM/line‑search) to enforce the global energy and constraints.

 ## Utility
 Where it helps: